 I haven’t been to that many places, to be honest.
 Contrary to the image a self-proclaimed “dream chaser” might portray, I’m really mostly a creature of comfort.
 I’d pick a book over an adventure any given day.
-I find that my energy runs dry whenever we go on spontaneous trips that I basically need to take a vacation after taking a vacation.
+I find that my energy easily runs out whenever we go on spontaneous trips that I basically need to take a vacation after taking a vacation.

 I realized in recent years that as much as I dream of the next big destination, I’m really mostly drawn to places where family is.